trysparrow/sparrow-landing/careers/content-marketer.md

  * The content you produce will help companies create a better leave experience for their employees.

 #### Logistics
- * Company is based in San Francisco, CA.
+ * This is a contract position with potential to become full-time.
  * Remote work is OK.
- * This is a contract position with potential to become full-time.